Clinical Online Training for Physical Therapists,

 Your order will be processed over secure servers.

-ACT for Chronic Pain is fully accredited for 20 Physical Therapy CEUs, 20 credits for Psychologists, and meets the requirements for continuing education for Occupational Therapists.
+ACT for Chronic Pain is fully accredited for 20 Physical Therapy CEUs, approved for 20 CEs for Psychologists, and meets the requirements for continuing education for Occupational Therapists.

 ACT for Chronic Pain is for any practitioner working with chronic pain, including, but not limited to, physical therapists/physiotherapists, occupational therapists, psychologists, social workers, counselors, physicians, nurses, health coaches, and fitness professionals.
 If you work with clients or patients struggling with chronic pain, this course is for you